iamdtang/skaterdav85.github.io/teaching/2018/assignments/ajax.md

 date: 2018-08-28
 ---

-In this assignment, you will interact with the Reddit API using Ajax.
+In this assignment, you will create a search and results page using Ajax and the Reddit API.
 The Reddit API endpoint you'll be working with looks like this:

 `https://www.reddit.com/r/{subreddit}.json`